We live in a world of data. It’s estimated that every day, we create 2.5 quintillion bytes of data. (That’s eighteen zeros!)

 - Additional KPIs related to transfers

 Real-time data lets you see what is happening minute-by-minute.
 The ability of call center managers to be responsive to what’s happening now can’t be overstated.
-With this clarity of actual performance of agents, leads, and lists, you can maintain high productivity, lower risks, and drive reliable results.
+With the clarity of actual performance of agents, leads, and lists, you can maintain high productivity, lower risks, and drive reliable results.

 “I believe that one of the biggest problems contact centers have is that they don’t have the ability to look at information at a granular level to make the decisions they need to run the call center.
 Every hour counts,” Hakimi said.
 “So if you don’t make those digital decisions on the fly, and you don’t have the data available to you, you’re gonna lose that production for that day, or hour, or whatever it might be.
 And it’s really costly.”